spraguem15/MaxPortfolio/Computer Architecture & Design/Design_progression.md

 <h1>Early design</h1>

 Early on in this class we started with a simple design by working on a single cycle processor.
 This processor would ideally complete 1 instruction per clock cycle, ignoring any memory accessses.
 Although the design worked well, it was not optimized well leaving a lot of room for imporvement.
-Below is the RTL used for the single cycle design.
+Below is the RTL diagram used for the single cycle design.

 <img width="1398" height="1044" alt="Lab4_Datapath drawio" src="https://github.com/user-attachments/assets/2db7c27c-b64f-44fa-b543-23a2c926c266" />